 Recent years have been very challenging, as the economic downturn continues to bite.
 But prospects right now are positive, and to achieve the aims of Welsh Government - as set out in Prosperity for All and Taking Wales Forward - construction needs to fulfil its potential.
 The construction industry is not referred to directly in the Welsh Government's national strategy.
 However, within the four cross-cutting strategies outlined in its Taking Wales Forward document, there are clear indications that construction will be playing a key role in delivering the proposed policies and ideas between now and 2021.

 One reason for creating a strategy and publishing Building Prosperity is to change Government perception - to influence policy and decision-makers so that they engage with industry.
 A second key reason is to bring the industry together so that it speaks as one voice and is easier for the Government to understand and engage.

 Construction needs the support of Welsh Government.
-It requires Cabinet

-Ministers, Assembly Members, special advisors and the industry's supply chain (including private developers) to listen to expert opinion, and assess the evidence and arguments advocating an adherence to best practice, collaborative procurement and an integrated team approach.
+The only way to deliver the built environment the country requires is for Cabinet Ministers and Assembly Members, as well as developers and the supply chain, to support best practice in the form of collaborative procurement and an integrated team approach.
 This is the only way to deliver the built environment the country requires.

 The Welsh construction strategy will create a three-year platform for a collaborative but commercially viable and sustainable approach to delivering Welsh Government targets for the economy and Welsh people.
-That platform will form a foundation from which a five-year strategy will further develop the industry - focusing on delivering a built environment for future generations.
-As the strategy is reviewed, refreshed and published each year, the construction strategy must transcend the usual five-year political process.
-To have a chance of success it must take a long-term view.
+That platform will form a foundation from which the industry can focus on delivering a built environment for future generations.

 A short-term approach to building and improving schools, homes, hospitals and Welsh infrastructure will not deliver the Welsh Government aspirations.
-Only a focus upon long-term value, whole life costs, low carbon, effective waste management and recycling, and community benefits will provide a Welsh built environment fit for future generations, aligned with Government goals.
+Only a focus upon long-term value, whole life costs, low carbon, effective waste management and recycling, and community benefits will provide a Welsh built environment aligned with Government goals.